tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Managed by you
 - Embedded directly into a single user, group, or role
 - Special or Exceptional Allow or Deny

+### IAM Users

+IAM users are entities that you create in AWS to represent the people and services that you work with.
+You use IAM users to control authentication (sign-in) and authorization (permissions) to AWS resources in your account.
+IAM users can be grouped together into IAM groups and roles, and these IAM principals can be assigned permissions to create a logical grouping of users.

+IAM User are an identity used for anything requiring long-term access to AWS resources. e.g. a person, an application, or a service.